idominikosgr/DevRulesPlus/README.md

 ## Usage Examples

-### Activating a Specialized Mode
+### Activating a Task Rule

-You can explicitly request a specialized mode:
+You can explicitly request a specific task rule:

 ```
-Please help me design a database schema for users and articles.
+Please refactor this code using @tasks/Refactor-Code.mdc
 ```

-The AI will detect this is a database design task and enter the appropriate mode.
+Or the AI might activate a task rule semantically based on your request.

 ### Providing Project Context